 VETS recognizes contributions when cash, other assets, or unconditional promise to give are received.
 Grants and contributions that are not restricted by the grantor or donor are reported as increases in net assets without donor restrictions.
 Grantor or donor-restricted contributions are reported as increases in net assets with donor restrictions.
 When a restriction expires, net assets with grantor or donor restrictions are reclassified to net assets without donor restrictions.
-Grants and donor-restricted contributions are met in the same reporting period are reported as increases in net assets without donor restrictions.
-Grants and donor-restricted contributions are met in the same reporting period are reported as increases in net assets without donor restriction.
+Grants and donor-restricted contributions whose restrictions are met in the same reporting period are reported as increases in net assets without donor restriction.
 Conditional promises to give, that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend have been substantially met.